willyrgf/mfm/README.md

 ---

 ## TODO
+- [ ] FIX: problem on select a better exchanged based on liquidity in some assets (like bal with quickswap vs sushi_swap)
+- [ ] validate network and exchange in the build of the config
 - [ ] use exitable main to return to the OS the exit code (like here https://github.com/firecracker-microvm/firecracker/blob/main/src/firecracker/src/main.rs#L406)
 - [ ] refactor all the U256 calc to use numbigint in testable functions
 - [ ] refactor of the config mods to be first class module (like asset)